DarkSupra12/discordai/README.md

 # discordai
-A simple discord ai chatbot
+A simple discord ai chatbot based on the cleverbotfree library